lchang199x/android-scripts/README.md

 # Scripts for Android Developers
-Scripts you may needed as an Android developer.
+Scripts you may need as an Android developer.